jasontcrabtree/WIP-2020-Portfolio/posts/black-lives-matter.md

 But some subjects dwarf tech in importance.
 As a privileged white man, unlearning a lifetime of living in a world of systemic racism, police brutality and inequity means I need to put in the work.
 White people, particularly white men — create, enforce and perpetuate systemic racism.
 That racism exists around the world — in USA, in NZ, and in the UK where I currently live.

 I won’t record everything I consume here but I believe it’s important to show a record of learning and be public about it.
 For all the reasons learning tech in public is good — accounability, progress, showing others the way, self-growth, creating shared resources.
-People in tech and designers love to learn, read, and celebrate about being well studied.
+People in tech and designers especially love to learn, read, and celebrate being well studied.
 Time for me to put my actions where it matters.
 If I happily read 50 articles about UX design, this is the least I can do.
+Please read these or other resources and do your own learning too.

 This is an ongoing list of the books and resources I’m learning from as I learn to do better in matters of systematic racism and inequity.

 ### Read

-- My twitter feed, in which I follow a wide range of Black Women and Black men, actively listening, observing and learning
+- My twitter feed, where I follow a wide range of Black people, especially Black Women who are experts in this field, actively listening, observing and learning
 - Read 1 June 2020 [Becoming a Parent in the Age of Black Lives Matters](https://www.theatlantic.com/ideas/archive/2020/06/becoming-a-parent-in-the-age-of-black-lives-matter/612448/)
 - Read 1 June 2020 [American Nightmare](https://www.theatlantic.com/ideas/archive/2020/06/american-nightmare/612457/)
 - Read 2 June 2020 [Letter from a Birmingham Jail [King, Jr.]](https://www.africa.upenn.edu/Articles_Gen/Letter_Birmingham.html)